 However, the way in which organisations’ capture and manage data is fundamental to the success of this approach, and a wider scientific community initiative has resulted in the establishment of FAIR data principles to ensure that data is Findable, Accessible, Interoperable and Reusable.

 While initially focused on public domain sources, FAIR data principles are rapidly gaining acceptance within the pharmaceutical industry.

 The traditional life science model in which innovation was primarily an internal process utilising internally-developed applications and data sources has changed radically over the past few years.

 Pharmaceutical companies now require access to a wide range of data, including:-

 They may also wish to collaborate with academic institutions, software and service providers.
 This form of innovation inevitably takes place in a heterogeneous environment or remotely via the cloud.
-In all cases, the value of FAIR data principals becomes more and more apparent.
+In all cases, the value of FAIR data principles becomes more and more apparent.

-The term FAIR was first coined at a Lorentz workshop in 2014, and the resulting FAIR data principles published in 2016 as The FAIR Guiding Principles for Scientific Data Management and Stewardship by Mark D. Wilkinson et al.
+The term FAIR was first coined at a Lorentz workshop in 2014, and the resulting FAIR data principles were published in 2016 as The FAIR Guiding Principles for Scientific Data Management and Stewardship by Mark D. Wilkinson et al.

 Since 2016, FAIR data principals have been adopted by the European Union (EU) together with a growing number of research organisations and universities.

 They are also increasingly being adopted by pharmaceutical and other commercial organisations as the standard for managing both scientific and business data.

 A brief overview of what the FAIR principles mean for research data within life sciences is given below:-